KavyaRSaxena/me_reg_taslp/README.md

 # About
-This repository provides three regression-based approaches (M1, M2, and M3) for melody estimation from polyphonic audios.
+This repository provides three regression-based methods(M1, M2, and M3) for melody estimation from polyphonic audios.
 The repository includes the implementation and pre-trained models.

 > Paper: (Link)